akeaswaran/akeaswaran.github.io/_posts/2017-05-13-whats-wrong-with-atlutd.md

 | **Key Passes per 96**  |    0.71    |      0.35      |       2.53      |
 | **Average WhoScored Rating**    |    6.6    |      8.36      |       6.34      |

-On the stat-sheet, it looks like Vasquez has the advantage over Jones as Martinez's replacement, but keep in mind that Vazquez has only played 26 total minutes (albeit, a rather successful 26 minutes) as a sub while Jones has started four games and come off the bench in four more.
+On the stat-sheet, it looks like Vazquez has the advantage over Jones as Martinez's replacement, but keep in mind that Vazquez has only played 26 total minutes (albeit, a rather successful 26 minutes) as a sub while Jones has started four games and come off the bench in four more.
 Since we can not rely on numbers to give one or the other an edge, let's look at performance.

 Let's take a look at the goals Jones has scored...